HL7/smart-app-launch/spec/index.md

 time requested to the minimum necessary.

-If the app needs to authenticate the identity of the end-user, it should include two OpenID Connect scopes:  `openid` and `profile`.
+If the app needs to authenticate the identity of the end-user, it should include two OpenID Connect scopes:  `openid` and `fhirUser`.
 When these scopes are requested, and the request is granted, the app will receive an id_token along with the access token.
 For full details, see [SMART launch context parameters](scopes-and-launch-context/index.html).